IR 373: Investigating a Bot with Velociraptor (50 pts)

 • IdRegex 1

-In the Results page, click the icon at the top left and clear the EventData and Message fields, as shown below.
+In the Results page, click the "Show/Hide Columns" icon, outlined in red in the image below, and clear the EventData, Message, and OSPath fields, as shown below.

-Now you can see the times of these events, showing that a new process is created exactly on the start of every minute, as shown below.
+Now you can see the times of these events, showing that a new process is created every minute, as shown below.
 This suggests the use of Scheduled tasks.

-Click the icon at the top left and show all the fields again.
+Click the "Show/Hide Columns" icon and show the Message field again.

 IR 373.5: Scheduled Tasks (5 pts)